mwvgroup/pittgoogle-client/docs/source/main/for-developers/manage-dependencies-poetry.md

 ## Setup your environment

 Create a new conda environment for poetry and install it ([Poetry installation](https://python-poetry.org/docs/#installation)).
+If you already did this, just activate the environment.

 ```bash
 conda create --name poetry-py311 python=3.11